 Bladabindi samples are often built with custom settings before delivery.
 The builder may define the executable name, installation folder, registry startup value, host address, and network port.
 This customization helps the same malware family appear under many file names and paths.

-Many samples are also packed or obfuscated, so a detection with the !ml suffix may appear when Defender’s machine-learning layer identifies suspicious behavior or structure.
-That does not automatically mean the alert is wrong.
-For a remote-access trojan, a cautious response is safer than restoring the file because the installer “looked normal”.
+Many samples are also packed or obfuscated, so the !ml suffix may appear when Defender’s machine-learning layer identifies suspicious structure or behavior.
+That does not make the alert harmless.
+For a remote-access trojan, a cautious response is safer than restoring the file because the installer looked normal.

 Persistence and Startup Entries

 After launch, Bladabindi may create a startup entry so it runs again after reboot.
-Older samples have used startup folders and registry locations such as HKCUSoftwareMicrosoftWindowsCurrentVersionRun.
+Known persistence locations include startup folders and registry locations such as HKCU\Software\Microsoft\Windows\CurrentVersion\Run, HKCU\Software\Microsoft\Windows\CurrentVersion\RunOnce, and user startup folders under %APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup.
 Some variants may use randomly named values, scheduled tasks, copied executables in user-writable folders, or scripts that relaunch the payload.

 Remote Control and Data Theft